The Human Factor and Successful Organizational Change Management

 Leading and managing change – like any organizational undertaking – is best accomplished with a deliberate, structured approach.
 Combining project management (the technical side of change) with active engagement and sponsorship (the leadership aspect), as well as change management (the people side of change) is how organizations realize effective change.
 Understanding the relationship between these requirements is critical to realizing lasting change.

-- Change Management: The people targeted for change must understand the change that is coming, how it will impact their day-to-day activities, and how it supports the overall organization improvement.
+Change Management: The people targeted for change must understand the change that is coming, how it will impact their day-to-day activities, and how it supports the overall organizational improvement.

 Organizational Change: The Leadership Element